-After five practices, Utah State football will hold its first scrimmage of the spring on Merlin Olsen Field at Maverik Stadium on Friday, March 17, at approximately 3:15 p.m.
+After six practices, Utah State football will hold its first scrimmage of the spring on Merlin Olsen Field at Maverik Stadium on Friday, March 16, at approximately 3:15 p.m.

 The scrimmage, which will conclude Utah State’s second week of spring drills, is open to the public.

-Fifth-year head coach Matt Wells will run his team through roughly a 100-play scrimmage and is looking forward to watching his players compete in a live scrimmage.
+Sixth-year head coach Matt Wells will run his team through a roughly 100-play scrimmage and is looking forward to watching his players compete in a live setting.

-The Aggies will be put in six different situations during the scrimmage: coming out from the offense's own 1-yard line, beginning at the offense's own 30-yard line, a period starting at the offense's 40, two red-zone periods, beginning at the defense's 12-yard line and 25-yard lin; and a two-minute period.
-The No. 1 offense is scheduled to compete versus the No. 1 defense throughout the scrimmage with the No. 2 units facing off versus one another.
+The Aggies will be put in six different situations during the scrimmage: coming out from the offense's own 1-yard line; beginning at the offense's own 30-yard line; a period starting at the offense's 40; two red-zone periods, beginning at the defense's 12-yard line and 25-yard line; and a two-minute period.
+The No. 1 offense is scheduled to compete versus the No. 1 defense throughout the scrimmage, with the No. 2 units facing off versus one another.

 Doug Hoffman is the associate athletic director for Utah State University Athletic Media Relations.